jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-report-No-supported-key-exchange-algorithms.md

 **Problem Phenomenon**

-When using SSH to connect to a Linux Virtual Machines, the following information that causing a abnormal connection to the server may appear in the secure log of the customer or server (which can be viewed in the system through the management terminal):
+When using SSH to connect to a Linux VM, the following information that causing a abnormal connection to the server may appear in the secure log of the customer or server (which can be viewed in the system through the management terminal):

 *• Read from socket failed: Connection reset by peer.*